- Requirements for entering Singapore

 Below I’ve listed some important items that you should bring when visiting Singapore.

 As mentioned above, you should preferably bring some medicine before visiting Singapore, including Aspirin, anti-diarrhea pills, anti-inflammatory medicine, and antibiotics.
 On top of that, you should bring a mosquito repellent due to the ongoing issues with Dengue fever.
-This will come in handy if you plan to visit the Night Safari, the zoo, or spend long hours outside during the evenings.
+This will come in handy if you plan to visit the Night Safari, or the zoo, or spend long hours outside during the evenings.

 Universal plug adaptors